 If in-house counsel opts to outsource, it’s important to remember that the work will largely be performed by people without knowledge of the corporate culture.
 While this may not be a major consideration, it’s worth bearing in mind.

-There are a few standard questions one should ask when in the process of selecting a vendor.
+There are a few standard questions one should ask when in the process of selecting a service provider.
 They include the following:

 - What are the services offered?

-- Is the ALSP flexible in terms of demand or usage?
+- Are they flexible in terms of demand or usage?

-- Does the provider come recommended by your peers?
+- Does the provider come recommended by peers?

 - Does the provider have a good reputation?